 One anecdote to illustrate how this works.
 I box five times a week and met a nice guy who grew up with my trainer who is also there a lot.
 We are frequently waiting outside in the cold for someone to open the door for us and we got to chatting.

 It turns out that he’s a mortgage originator and has a book on How To Get a Mortgage.
-To be supportive, I posted on it on my microblog about the town I live in and did a three book giveaway because three book giveaways get more entries than one book giveaways.
+To be supportive, I posted it on my microblog about the town I live in and did a three-book giveaway because three book giveaways get more entries than one book giveaways.
 After one round of social media blasting, the entries were low, so I extended the giveaway by one day and blasted it out to my social media again.

 The next day I saw the author, he said I had shot his book from the #500’s rank on Amazon to #11.
 And honestly, my microblog gets a small amount of traffic and I literally spent 5 minutes doing the second social media blast.